Skip to content

 Despite being more idiot-proof and much faster than most methods for installing packages with complex dependencies there are unfortunately still quite a few ways to trip up when using Conda so I wanted to cover some gotchas and hopefully spare others some of the pain I've experienced using Conda environments.

-Even with best practises Conda environments will still break anyway (but much less often)
+Even with best practises Conda environments will break anyway (but much less often)

 Even if you follow all my recommendations your Conda environments will break sooner or later if you keep upgrading them.
 It's unfortunate but package authors are human and dependency management is hard.
 Occasionally a package will be released with a bug that evaded the package's test suite (the test coverage could be limited or the quality of the tests might vary across different platforms).
 Also semantic versioning and pinned dependencies aren't perfect either - the author of a foundational package can inadvertently make a breaking change to their API than can ripple through other dependent packages in your environment.
 The more packages you install into one environment and the more often you update those packages the odds start to stack up that one or more packages will be in a bad state and you'll find your scripts and code that used to work in that environment now break and error out.